Eskom Specialisation Centre in Plant Asset Management

 - The development of materials models for power plant engineering applications

 - Dynamic optical measurement techniques for power plant engineering applications

 Condition monitoring and non-destructive testing

-- Development of specialised structural response measurement techniques for power engineering applications
+- Development of specialised structural response measurement techniques for power engineering applications.

 - Turbine blade tip timing for steam turbine integrity management.